 You can see the wood is still kind of tinted a darkish color.
 You don’t want to sand it too hard or you’ll start to chip away at the particle board.

 For the legs and for the smaller ledges on the dresser, I used a piece of sand paper and sanded them by hand.
+You could also use a sanding block but what I like about using a piece of paper is that you can wrap it around the legs and cover a lot of surface area at once!

 Stain!
 I used Special Walnut 224.
 My usual go to is Dark Walnut but since I wasn’t applying my stain to raw wood and it already had some color to it, I went with this color instead.
+It’s a beautiful medium brown color that still allowed some of the grain to show through.

 I love the color it ended up having!